 3. You become more independent.

 When you are in a new place you are forced to make decisions for yourself.
 From decisions as small as where to have breakfast to figuring out if you want to go scuba diving.
 You are also forced to figure out how to get to your destination safely.
 You are your responsibility.

 4. You are the master of your itinerary.

-Being with other people may result to having so many options and whole lot of confusion.
-Everyone has their own opinions, tastes and preferences.
+Being with other people may result in having so many options and a whole lot of confusion.
+Everyone has their own opinions, tastes, and preferences.
 You might want to go hiking up a mountain, others in a group might not.
-Traveling solo you can do whatever you want whenever you want no permission or compromise needed.
+When traveling solo you can do whatever you want whenever you want no permission or compromise is needed.
 You do you.
-Whatever you plan to do will definitely happen.
+Whatever you plan to do will happen.
 Also, when you travel solo, you have the freedom to investigate your intrigue.
 You get to travel at your own pace.

 5. You develop better communication skills.

 Even if you’re the most extroverted person in the world, at some point you will feel anxious when approaching people that you do not know.
 You’ll want to talk to that stranger on the bus or that surfer who caught that awesome wave.
 Besides, it’s the locals in a destination who know the best places to eat or the best spot to catch a sunset.

 6. You meet really awesome people.

 Traveling on your own can be scary.
 Will you be lonely and miserable the whole time?
 Only if you want to be.
 Interacting with strangers wherever you go means you’ll hear a lot of fascinating stories that you wouldn’t have heard if you took a company with you because the tendency is you’ll stick with most of the time.

 7. You will be able to pick up basics languages easily as you travel.